 Shanti

 Shanti is the product of recovering hippie parents.
 She’s a lifelong Texan, born in El Paso, with stops in Lubbock and Austin for college, before settling in San Antonio.
 She met her husband when she was 18.
 They both married and divorced other people before they realized it was meant to be.
-She now works as an attorney practicing primarily family law, and he designs HVAC for commercial buildings.
+She now owns a firm with her partner in crime and together they practice family law in San Antonio and the surrounding area.
+Her husband works for a multi-national company making sure the cold stuff stays cold at your local HEB.
 They are raising twin tornadoes affectionately known as the Aliens, along with a rotating menagerie of dogs and cats.
-In her free time, she is involved in local nonprofits, runs, and grows a (sometime) thriving vegetable garden.
+In her free time, she is involved in local nonprofits, runs, and serves proudly on the Broad Board.

 What is Ramadan?